 This form must be completed and submitted when requesting NA World Services participation at an event.
 It can be completed online at www.na.org, emailed to Elaine@na.org, faxed to 818.700.0700, or mailed to NAWS, attn: Elaine Wickham.
-Please note that request submission deadlines are published in A Guide to World Services in NA, 08-10 Conference Cycle.
+Please note that request submission deadlines are published in A Guide to World Services in NA, 2010-2012 Conference Cycle.
 Please make your requests as early as possible to allow for adequate planning.

-ENT INFORMATION
+Name of event (full name and acronym):

-Name of event (full name and acronym): ,
+Type of event (e.g., zonal forum meeting, Conference workshop, regional assembly, etc.):

-regional assembly, etc.): erence Agenda Report workshop, multi-regional PI worksho
+Dates and times of event:

 Location of event: Phone:

-Closest hotel (if not location of event) Phone:
+Closest hotel (if not location of event): Phone:

 Language of the event:

 Estimated number of attendees: From where?

-Contact person name: (for ongoing commu nication in planning)
+Contact person name (for ongoing communic ation in planning):

 Email address: Phone:

 Secondary contact person name:

 Email address: Phone: